Splendrillia minima

 Splendrillia minima is a species of sea snail, a marine gastropod mollusk in the family Drilliidae.

 Description

-The length of the shell attains 6 mm.
+The length of the shell attains approximately 6 mm, making it a relatively small shell.
+The shell is characterized by its compact size and overall morphology, which can be useful in distinguishing the species from other closely related taxa.

 Distribution

 This marine species occurs off New Caledonia and the Philippines.